HaydenMacDonald/needle-in-the-hay/content/page/about.md

 I am a Canadian graduate student studying at the University of Western Ontario.

-In August 2018, I achieved a Master of Science in Psychology and currently, I am transitioning from cognitive psychology to a career in data analytics.
-I am enrolled in Ivey Business School's MSc in Business Analytics (commencing January 2019).
+In August 2018, I achieved a Master of Science in Psychology.
+Currently, I am transitioning to a career in data analytics and I am enrolled in Ivey Business School's MSc in Business Analytics (commencing January 2019).

 My interests include research, statistical data analysis, and data visualization.

 In my spare time, I enjoy cooking, hiking, cycling, SCUBA diving, birding as well as watching films and eSports.
 &nbsp;